-All my dogs are friendly, sometimes too friendly.
-I can let anybody in the house, and they are going to rush you with excitement.
+All of Thelma’s dogs are friendly, sometimes too friendly.
+She can let anybody in the house, and they are going to rush you with excitement.
 They are going to jump on you and hug you.
-Baby, who is our full-grown Leonberger, accidentally punched my girlfriend and me in the face trying to hug us.
-I had a cut on my nose.
-She got a bad bruise.
+Baby, who is their full-grown Leonberger, accidentally punched Telly’s girlfriend and her in the face trying to hug them.
+Telly got a cut on her nose.
+Her friend got a bad bruise.

-When my cousin from Jersey Shore was in town for Thanksgiving, and we were all over my mom’s house for dinner, he asked about coming to our house for a visit.
+When her cousin from Jersey Shore was in town for Thanksgiving, and everybody was all over Alma’s house for dinner, he asked about coming to Steve and Telly’s house for a visit.

 “That’s OK,” he said.

-“How do you want to meet the dogs?”
-I asked.
+“How do you want to meet the dogs?” she asked.
 “One by one, or do you want the bum’s rush?”

 “I’ll do the bum’s rush,” he said